Security-Onion-Solutions/securityonion-docs/airgap.rst

 Airgapped Networks
 ==================

 Secuirty Onion is commited to allowing users to run a full install on networks that do not have Internet access.
 Starting in RC3, users will see an option to specify that the install is airgapped.
-The install will then make the appropriate midifications to the install to make this work properly.
+The install will then make the appropriate modifications to the install to make this work properly.

 Key Differences